ICantMakeThings/Ambii/README.md

 also for it to work, in my images you see the capsules are poking out of the filet, you want the mic capsule to be flush with the 3D model

+There is a 14.6mm hole Version for [this capsule](https://micbooster.com/product/primo-em204n-cardioid-electret-microphone)

 ###### Only interested in 2 channels? look no more since ive already made one too [here](https://github.com/ICantMakeThings/StereoRecorder)